zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

      - The total amount of the order, including VAT and discounts.
 This is the amount that will be charged to your customer.

+       You can find the `minimum and maximum amounts <https://help.mollie.com/hc/en-us/articles/115000667365-What-are-the-minimum-and-maximum-amounts-per-payment-method->`_ per payment method in our help center.
+Additionally, they can be retrieved using the :doc:`/reference/v2/methods-api/get-method`.

        For example: ``{"currency":"EUR", "value":"100.00"}`` if the total order amount is €100.00.

        .. note::